wp-plugins/better-search/readme.txt

 * Quick links added in Plugins page in WP-Admin
 * Relevance score is now displayed as a percentage
 * Fixed: Daily search terms were not being cleared
-* Modified: Default search colours for the heatmap are grey and black instead of blue and red
-* Modified: Plugin will not add a link to <a href="http://ajaydsouza.com/wordpress/plugins/better-search/">Better Search homepage</a> by default
-* Modified: New WordPress widget to display the popular searches in your sidebar
-* Added: New template file based on Twenty Eleven WordPress theme

 = 1.1.7 =
 * Two new fulltext indexes added... the first step to better control on search results